todd-herbert/absolute-mouse/README.md

 # absolute-mouse

-Library to use Arduino UNO as USB mouse or stylus, using absolute positioning.
+Arduino library to control cursor over USB, using absolute positioning.
 Based on Obdev's VUSB driver, via [UsbMouse](https://github.com/meirm/UsbMouse)

+The techniques used to deliver absolute positioning are slightly hacky.
+Because of this,  **your results may vary.** See [Mode Selection](#mode-selection)

+If you do not require absolute positioning, you may instead want to emulate a more traditional mouse with [glaukon-ariston's fork of UsbMouse](https://github.com/glaukon-ariston/UsbMouse).

 ### What is absolute positioning?